Zenfolio review – exciting new portfolio tools

 Hanson-Carlen Architecture and Construction

-Hanson-Carlen Architecture & Construction is a family-owned business that has decided to make its website visual-focused to showcase its work.
+Hanson-Carlen Architecture & Construction is a family-owned business that has decided to make its website visually focused to showcase its work.

 The website looks like a beautiful luxury online magazine showcasing photography – this look was achieved by adding in a fullscreen slideshow of their work on the front page of their website accompanied with a big and centered logo of their business.
 This business utilized the gallery option of Zenfolio perfectly.

-Other sections of the website that showcase photos are neatly organized into galleries – clients are able to quickly find examples of the business’s work.
+Other sections of the website that showcase photos are neatly organized into galleries – clients are able to quickly find examples of the business’ work.

 Zenfolio alternatives

-Maybe the photography features didn't sell you, or maybe the themes just don't catch your eye.
-Maybe you're looking for a better portfolio website builder, or maybe you didn't like the price.
-Whatever the reason, there are some great Zenfolio alternatives you can choose from.
+Maybe the photography features didn't sell you, or the themes just didn't catch your eye.
+Perhaps you're looking for a better portfolio website builder or didn't like the price.
+Whatever the reason, you can choose from some great Zenfolio alternatives.

-Zyro is an exceptionally great and well-rounded website builder.
-Unlike Zenfolio, it offers over 130+ responsive templates.
-Plus, it includes various AI tools and is very simple to navigate, especially thanks to its intuitive drag-and-drop editor.
-With Zyro, you can create high-quality photography sites in no time and without spending tons of money.
+Hostinger Website Builder is an exceptionally great and well-rounded website builder.
+Unlike Zenfolio, it offers over 300+ responsive templates.
+Plus, it includes various AI tools and is very simple to navigate, mainly thanks to its intuitive drag-and-drop editor.
+With Hostinger Website Builder, you can create high-quality photography sites in no time and without spending tons of money.
+Although already very affordable, it adds an additional discount with Hostinger coupon code CNSPECIAL.

 Squarespace

-Squarespace has over 100 templates to pick from.
-And similar to Zenfolio, they’re minimalist and focus a lot of visuals – so, it’s perfect for photographers.
+Squarespace has over 199 templates to pick from.
+And similar to Zenfolio, they’re minimalist and focus on visuals, – so, they’re perfect for photographers.
 On top of that, dropshipping, marketing, design tools, and other business tools can help you make a pretty solid photography website.
-With the features that Squarespace offers, you can easily create a one-stop home for your photography business.
+With Squarespace's features, you can easily create a one-stop home for your photography business.

 Smugmug